fujiso/SODA/README.md

 # SODA
-This repository is the imprimentation of "SODA: Story Oriented Dense Video Captioning Evaluation Flamework" published at ECCV 2020.
+This repository is the imprimentation of "SODA: Story Oriented Dense Video Captioning Evaluation Flamework" published at ECCV 2020 [pdf](https://fujiso.github.io/publications/ECCV2020_soda.pdf).
 SODA measures the performance of video story description systems.

+## Update
+v1.1 (2021/5)
+* Added new option "--multi_reference" to deal with multiple reference.
+  SODA selects the reference that has the maximum f1 for each video, and returns macro averaged scores.
+* Fixed BertScore import

 ## Requirements
 python 3.6+ (developed with 3.7)